Hi. I’m Scott Desgrosseilliers (pronounced “de-gross-el-lee-yay) and this is the story of how Wicked Reports was born.

-In February 2014. my friend Mark Murrell, founder & CEO of GetMaineLobster.com, told me “Facebook sucks for Lobs-ter!”
+In February 2014, my friend Mark Murrell, founder & CEO of GetMaineLobster.com, told me “Facebook sucks for Lobster!” (spoiler alert : it was actually amazing, he just had bad data!)
 He had just tested Facebook advertising for his $2 million e-commerce business selling delicious fresh lobster from Maine.
 “What do you mean it sucks?”
 I asked.
-“I paid four grand, got a lot of clicks, but made only on sale.
+“I paid four grand, got a lot of clicks, but made only one sale.
 I lost my shirt!” he replied.

 “I’m shocked you found even one person to buy from a random lobster guy out of the blue.
 Why not get them on your email list first and then close them after they’ve gotten to know you?”